 Sheet Pan Sicilian style pizza recipe is homemade in a sheet pan to help feed the whole family!
-It’s delicious made up of homemade dough, cheeses and toppings plus it’s super easy to do.
+It’s delicious made up of homemade dough, cheeses and toppings and it’s incredibly easy to make.

-My grandma cut the sheet pan Sicilian pizza every time with scissors, which I always thought was so funny.
+My Sicilian grandmother made sheet pan Sicilian pizza fairly often.
+She was a great baker and it was treat every time we got to eat her pizza.
+She would cut the sheet pan Sicilian pizza every time with scissors, which I always thought was so funny.

 The beautiful thing is you don’t really need to knead the Sicilian pizza dough too much either, maybe 5 to 6 minutes by hand and 2-3 minutes in a mixer.